A Day in My Life

 This post was first published on January 30, 2012, and even though my days are slightly different right now (we're not homeschooling this year, for instance), the general vibe remains the same.

-7:00 – My alarm goes off on my iPhone.
+7:00 - My alarm goes off on my phone.
 We had a late night last night.
 I grab it, hit snooze, and tuck it under my pillow.

 7:17 - I get up and grab my phone, journal, and Bible off the nightstand.
 I head to the bathroom, splash water on myself, brush my hair.
 I weigh myself.
 Down three pounds since January 1!

 • 7:20 - As I walk out, I see that my boys' door is open.
 Darn cat.
 I try to sneak by, but Finn sees me.
 He was quietly playing in his crib not two seconds before, but now there is wailing and gnashing of teeth.
 I sigh.
 I tiptoe in there and grab him so that Reed will stay asleep.
 Finn in my arms, I close the door as quietly as I can.